stacks-network/docs/src/pages/authentication/building-todo-app.md

 ## Introduction

-In this tutorial, you will learn about Blockstack authentication and storage by installing, running and reviewing the code for a "Todos" web app built with Blockstack and [React](https://reactjs.org/).
+In this tutorial, you will learn about Stacks authentication and storage by installing, running and reviewing the code for a "Todos" web app built with Blockstack and [React](https://reactjs.org/).

 This app highlights the following platform functionality: